knowledgeboard/knowledgeboard.github.io/templates/blog.md

 My extension is kinda finalised now.
 Need to get it to school for some paperwork but other than that it should be good!

+### 2024-05-30 23:24

+Long day, did some programming on the PSU.
+Seems to communicate better now and I now understand what we have to do with it for it to work as we want!
+Some paperwork as well for the extension.
+Spent the rest of the day in 275 with A. which was quite fun.

+There are now poster for the powerlifting meet with Barbie pics xD FUN And if I'm staying that I could probably try it!
+At least a way to get into that gym.

+There was this relay race happening today during our lunch.
+CERN full of people in costumes running around xD Looked interesting xD Some of the ISOLDE guys took it hella seriously xD Came back like the best winners.

+Went for a golf training afterwards!
+7 Iron impressively reliant for me, 4H still amazing.
+Driver horrible.
+Need to find some help on that one.
+Chipping... only when I'm not trying xD